submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 Creation of GlobalnetEgressIP object will be controlled via a ClusterRole and only users having the necessary role will be able to create the objects.
 The GlobalnetEgressIP object can be created in any namespace with selectors that match any other namespaces.

+### Backward Compatibility

+Inorder to support the newer implementation, a combination of ipSets with multiple IPTable chains will be used.
+Also, we will require two annotations, one for ingressGlobalIP and the other for egressGlobalIP.
+Because of this, backward compatibility cannot be maintained with the existing implementation of Globalnet.

 ### User Stories